 We’ve spent a long time building relationships with everyone at our placement hospitals, from juniors on the wards right the way up to the hospital directors, helping to design and implement supervision structures that offer you the best experience possible.

 Do you offer a range of destinations to choose from?

 We’re sure it’s already at the forefront of your mind, but if you’ve chosen to go overseas for your healthcare elective, you want the chance to visit a country that’s high on your bucket list.

 As well as different learning opportunities, you also want to experience different cultures and travel opportunities.

 If an elective provider only has one destination to choose from, make sure you ask about weekend and evening travel opportunities.

 You’ll want plenty to see and do in your free time, so make sure the destination offers experiences that will interest you – this is a once-in-a-lifetime opportunity after all!

-Our programmes span three different continents, each offering something unique.
-From lush rainforests and snow-capped mountains in Asia, palm-lined beaches and buzzing nightlife in Latin America, to paradise islands and stunning nature reserves in Africa – our destinations offer something for everyone.
+Our programmes each offer something unique.
+From lush rainforests and snow-capped mountains in Nepal, palm-lined beaches and buzzing nightlife in The Philippines, to paradise islands and stunning nature reserves in Africa – our destinations offer something for everyone.

 You can discover more about our wide range of unique destinations here.